Gin-Quin/Fa/documentation/advanced/relationships.md

 }
 ```

 We have to use a `Box` here because we cannot have an object recursively owning itself.
-In Typescript, every object is by default somewhat a \*Box\*.
+In TypeScript, every object is by default somewhat a \*Box\*.

 ### Method 2: Bag